Notre Dame University Bangladesh

-Notre Dame University Bangladesh or NDUB (নটর ডেম বিশ্ববিদ্যালয় বাংলাদেশ), is a private non-profit Catholic research university in Bangladesh.
+Notre Dame University Bangladesh or NDUB (নটর ডেম বিশ্ববিদ্যালয় বাংলাদেশ), is a private non-profit Catholic university in Bangladesh.
 Located in Motijheel, Dhaka, the university was founded by the Congregation of Holy Cross in 2013 on the heartiest request from Catholic Bishops' Conference of Bangladesh.
 After receiving approval from the Ministry of Education, the People’s Republic of Bangladesh, and University Grants Commission (UGC), Notre Dame University Bangladesh commenced its academic activities in the fall of 2014.

 History

 On 29 April 2013, the government of Bangladesh approved the university, clearing the way for academic instruction to begin.

 In August 2017, Father Patrick Daniel Gaffney was appointed vice-chancellor of the university.
 He was reappointed in 2022.

 In June 2024, the University Grants Commission approved the creation of a sixth department, microbiology, at the university.